 The Reach Program is one of 3 specialized programs offered at AHS.
-This population of students has a variety of needs based around challenges in executive functioning skills, social cognition and emotional regulation skills, sensory integration and transition skills.
+This population of students has a variety of needs based around challenges in executive functioning skills, social cognition and emotional regulation skills, sensory integration, and cognitive rigidity.

 Currently serving up to 28 students with 2 Teachers, 4 Behavioral Support Personnel (BSP), and 1 Social Worker, as well as access to other services (particularly the Speech and Language Pathologist).
 The program also serves as a homeroom, advisory group, and home base throughout the day.
 The program provides students social-emotional services, academic support, and instruction in social pragmatics.
 As the program population and its success grows, it is experiencing both increasing numbers as well as students who are more profoundly impacted by their disabilities.
-These students may require direct Applied Behavioral Analysis (ABA), direction instruction in activities of daily living, and functional academics.
+These students may require Applied Behavioral Analysis (ABA) and discrete trial training, direct instruction in activities of daily living, and functional academics.
 Currently, the Reach Program operates the AHS School Store.
 Due to space issues, the program recently moved from a classroom space to a mobile kiosk.

-The program is located adjacent to the Library Media Center.
-A central location adjacent to the Library Learning Commons, near the Clinic, and with easy access from outside would be desirable in the future.
-This will provide easy access to resources, support programs, and discreet access, rather than isolating or stigmatizing the program.
-The program will require 2 classrooms, 2 small group rooms, 1 quiet room, and offices with separate access for Social Work and Speech and Language services.
-In addition, a Life Skills Café and Store (see Vocational Education Programs) will be a valuable program for transition and life skills education.
+The program is currently located adjacent to the Library Media Center.
+A central location adjacent to the Library Learning Commons, near the Nurse, and with easy access from outside would be desirable in the future.
+A central location will provide discreet access to resources and support programs, rather than isolating or stigmatizing the program.
+The program will require 2 classrooms, 2 small group rooms, 1 quiet room, and offices with separate access for Social

+Work and Speech and Language services.
+In addition, a Life Skills Café and Store will be a valuable program for transition and life skills education.